huggingface/hub-docs/docs/hub/enterprise-hub-network-security.md

 Apply for higher rate-limits for your organization.

 Most of the actions on the Hub have limits, for example, users are limited to creating a certain number of repositories per day.
 This option allows your organization to apply for higher limits for your organization members.
-This also applies to model download rate limits if your organization downloads many models.
+This also enables higher HTTP rate limits on the Hub API, to unlock large volumes of model or dataset downloads.

 To activate this option,